dotnet/training-tutorials/content/csharp/getting-started/lesson-12.md

 ## Next Steps

-In (lesson) you wrote a program to manage a list of items, responding to different commands the user typed.
+In [lesson 10](lesson-10.md) you wrote a program to manage a list of items, responding to different commands the user typed.
 Use what you've learned about methods to break up that program into several methods, each responsible for a different part of the program.
 You might create methods to determine the action to take based on the user's input, and to perform each action.
 Don't worry if your methods are very short (even one line) - the point is for you to get comfortable taking code from one long method and moving it into smaller methods, while still keeping your code working.